-- Language and Style: Since we desire to write to both a popular and academic audience, please avoid overly technical language and style, but if using technical terminology is necessary, make sure this terminology is adequately explained.
-All submissions will be proofread and small editorial changes may be made
+- Language and Style: Since we desire to write to both a popular and academic audience, please avoid overly technical language and style.
+If using technical terminology is necessary, make sure this terminology is adequately explained.
+All submissions will be proofread and small editorial changes may be made.

-- Length: Articles should be between 800-1500 words; book reviews may be up to 1000 words.
+- Length: Articles may be no more than 2000 words, including citations; book reviews may be up to 1000 words.
 If articles exceed this word limit, they may be returned for rewriting, or we may exercise editorial discretion to make exceptions where it best serves the article and readers.

 - Author Bio: If this is your first time writing for Transpositions, please submit a short, 2-3 sentence bio with your review.